ros-navigation/docs.nav2.org/docs/tutorials/general_tutorials/docs/get_backtrace.md

 Just as before, this prefix will launch a GDB session and run the node you requested with all the additional commandline arguments.
 You should now have your node running and should be chugging along with some debug printing.

-Once your server crashes, you’ll see a prompt like below.
+Once your server crashes, you'll see a prompt like below.
 At this point you can now get a backtrace.

 ```bash
 (gdb)